Hilo-Hilo/Memories-AI-Hackathon/prd.md

 3\. **Goal Alignment:** Assist the user in staying on task by importing their goals/calendar and breaking down tasks into manageable steps with automated tracking.
 4\. **Personalization:** Adapt to each user over time by storing **semantic and episodic memories** of their behavior (when they get distracted, emotional states, effective interventions) to provide personalized strategies.
 5\. **Emotion-Aware Feedback:** Leverage emotion recognition (via Hume AI) to gauge user frustration, stress, or boredom, and adjust interventions accordingly (e.g. if the user appears frustrated, the app might suggest a short break or a calming technique).
-6\. **Minimize Burden:** Ensure the solution is easy to set up (no complex configuration), runs in a web browser without significant impact on device battery or performance, and keeps all sensitive raw data local to alleviate privacy concerns.
+6\. **Minimize Burden:** Ensure the solution is easy to set up (no complex configuration), runs as a native desktop application without significant impact on device battery or performance, and keeps all sensitive raw data local to alleviate privacy concerns.

 **Success Metrics (KPIs):**
 \- _Detection Accuracy:_ ≥90% of clear distraction events (e.g. user visibly looking away or leaving desk) are correctly identified, with minimal false alerts.